perfectwebteam/craft-ohdear-application-health/README.md

 Confirms if the project configuration is fully synchronized.

 ### ✅ PHP Version
-Reports the active PHP version running on the server and verifies against a minimum required version.
+Reports the active PHP version running on the server and verifies it against a minimum required version.

 ### ✅ Admin Users
 Lists all admin users and flags users who haven’t logged in for a configurable period.

+### ✅ Disk Usage
+Monitors disk space usage and flags if usage exceeds a configurable threshold.
+*(Disabled by default to avoid noise on shared servers.)*

 ## Requirements